Priangshu-18/brand-page/README.md

-# Stride Shoes Brand Page
+# Brand Page

-Welcome to the Stride Shoes brand page project!
+Welcome to the brand page project!
 This responsive React website showcases our latest collections, features, and more.

 ## Table of Contents
 - [About](#about)